-From hiring to retaining and including all the hassles of employee engagement has been a difficult task for managers and HRs.
+From hiring to retaining and including all the hassles of employee engagement has been difficult for managers and HRs.
 To tackle this, defining your employee value proposition will help your company across the board.

 So what is EVP?

 EVP is the balance of the rewards and benefits that an employee receives for their performance.
-Simply put, it is the values and benefits offered by a company to its employees to motivate them to display superior performance.
+Simply put, it is the values and services offered by a company to its employees to motivate them to display superior performance.
 It is the return for the skills of your employees.
 On top of that, a strong EVP can help you attract and retain employees.

 Let’s take a look at why there is all the fuss about EVP!